fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment5.md

 ## Assignment

-*Please locate the critical functions and instructions from the entry point to the exit (only including a set of functions to be true) that head to the backdoor and give the flag.
-Please include codes, descriptions, call graph and control flow graph for answers (i.e., circled the critical functions and instructions in the graphs).
-Download the code [here](./backdoor.exe)
+* Develop a assignment5.py that starts at the program’s entry point, identifies the subset of functions and instructions that form a viable execution path to the backdoor and ultimately produces the flag.
+For each identified element, provide: disassembly snippets, a short description of its role, a call graph highlighting the selected functions, and control-flow graphs (CFGs) with the critical functions/instructions clearly annotated (e.g., circled or otherwise emphasized) in the assignment5.doc.
+Download the binary [here](./backdoor.exe)

 ## Grading turnaround